Congratulations on the birth of your baby and welcome to the Special Care Baby Unit (SCBU)

-Our goal is to provide family centred care.
+Our goal is to provide family integrated care.
 We will keep you informed about all aspects of your baby’s care and include you as much as possible in meeting your baby’s needs.

-Please tell us if you have any worries and ask any questions.
-Our team is here to support you and your family.
+Please talk to us if you have any worries and ask any questions.
+The team are here to support you and your family.

 Arriving at SCBU

-On entering the unit, please hang up all outdoor clothing and wash/gel your hands in the area provided.
+On entering the unit, please hang up all outdoor clothing and wash/gel your hands.

-If you feel unwell in any way, have any Covid19 or influenza symptoms, please do not come into the hospital and contact us for advice.
+If you feel unwell in any way, or have flu/Covid19 symptoms, please do not come into the hospital and contact us for advice.

 Unit information

-The SCBU has 4 special care and 2 stabilisation cots.
-We care for babies requiring care due to prematurity or health issues after delivery.
+The SCBU has 2 stabilisation and 4 special care cots.
+We specialise in the care of newborn babies requiring care due to prematurity or health issues after delivery.

-We are a consultant-led team, specialising in the care of premature or unwell newborn infants.
-The team includes consultants, doctors, advanced neonatal nurse practitioners, a team of nurses and nursery nurses, supported by other health and social care professionals to deliver individualised care for your baby.
-All staff wear ID badges and everyone who comes into the unit is asked to sign in.
+Our consultant-led team includes paediatric consultants and doctors, advanced neonatal nurse practitioners, nurses and nursery nurses, supported by other health and social care professionals to deliver individualised care for your baby.
+All staff wear ID badges and everyone who comes into the unit is authorised by the team before entry.

 Finding out that your baby needs some time in Special Care can be a difficult and emotional time.
 You may feel anxious about why your baby is here and unsure of what is happening.